-Organizations in Manitoba will see increased support through the DFA.
-The maximum amount of assistance for private claimants is now \$3 million in eligible costs instead of \$300,000.
-That assistance cap can be waived for communal societies like Hutterite colonies, affordable housing providers, and non-profits that deliver essential services like food banks and shelters.
+Manitobans will see an increase in support through the DFA.
+The maximum amount of assistance for residential claimants is increasing to \$3 million in eligible costs from a maximum of \$300,000.

-Eligibility remains limited to uninsurable losses for basic and essential needs.
+In general, eligibility of expenses is limited to uninsurable losses for basic and essential needs.
 Assistance is capped at the assessed value of land or structures or the lesser of the cost to restore function or replace an asset.

-Given this expanded support, Manitobans are expected to share in the cost of their recovery.
+Manitobans are expected to share in the cost of their recovery.
 A 20% deductible on private claims was maintained, with a new minimum deductible of \$2,500 to ensure that assistance is focused on those who cannot recover without government assistance.